amacgregor/allanmacgregor/src/pages/articles/2013-09-14-stop-disrupting-everything/index.md

 ---
-title: "Stop Disrupting Everything"
+title: 'Stop Disrupting Everything'
-date: "2013-09-14"
+date: '2013-09-14'
 layout: post
 draft: false
-path: "/posts/stop-disrupting-everything"
+path: '/posts/stop-disrupting-everything'
-category: "Startup"
+category: 'Startup'
 tags:
-    - "Startup"
+  - 'Startup'
-    - "Technology"
+  - 'Technology'
-    - "Innovation"
+  - 'Innovation'
-description: "The term disrupt is nothing more than the last on a long list of buzzwords that poison the start up scene."
+description: 'The term disrupt is nothing more than the last on a long list of buzzwords that poison the start up scene.'
 ---

 If you have been hanging around in HackerNews for the last few months chances are that you have seen at least one post similar to the following ones: